haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 {% endhighlight %}

 No such thing is required for `taskComplete`, as there's no ambiguity about its type.
-Our process definition is finished, and here it is:
+Our process definition is now finished, and here it is:

 {% highlight haskell %}
 poolServer :: forall a .
 (Serializable a) => ProcessDefinition (Pool a)